Louis of Granada

-Louis of Granada (1504 – 31 December 1588), was a Dominican friar who was noted as theologian, writer and preacher.
+Louis of Granada, in some sources Luis of Granada, (1504 – 31 December 1588), was a Dominican friar who was noted as theologian, writer and preacher.
 His beatification process has been long open with the Holy See, with his current status being venerable.

 Biography

-Louis was born in Granada of poor parents named Sarria.
+Luis was born in Granada of poor parents named Sarria.
 At the age of nineteen he was received into the Dominican Order in the Priory of the Holy Cross in Granada.
 His philosophical studies once over, he was chosen by his superiors to represent his community at the Colegio de San Gregorio at Valladolid, an institution of the Dominican Order reserved for extraordinary students.

-When Louis had completed these studies, he embarked upon the career of a preacher, in which he continued with extraordinary success during forty years.
+When Luis had completed these studies, he embarked upon the career of a preacher, in which he continued with extraordinary success during forty years.
 The fame of his preaching spread beyond the boundaries of his native land, and at the request of Henrique of Portugal, son of King Manuel, he was transferred to Portugal, where he became Prior Provincial of the Portuguese Dominicans in 1557.
 His extraordinary sanctity, learning, and wisdom soon attracted the attention of the queen regent, who appointed him her confessor and counselor.
 The Bishopric of Viseu and the Archbishopric of Braga were successively offered to him only to be courteously, but firmly, refused.
 The honours of the cardinalate, offered to him by Pope Sixtus V, were also declined.

 His published works treat various topics in Scripture, dogma, ethics, biography and church history.
 He is best known, however, for his writings in ascetical theology, most of which have been translated into a variety of other languages.
 The best known of these is The Sinner's Guide (La Guía de Pecadores), published in 1555.
 It is marked by a smooth, harmonious Spanish idiom which has earned it the reputation of a classic, and by an eloquence that has made it a perennial source of religious inspiration.
 It has been compared with Thomas à Kempis's The Imitation of Christ.
 Fairly soon after its first appearance it was translated into Italian, Latin, French, German, Polish, and Greek.

 In 1539, at the age of 35, he wrote a small tract on the method of prayer for a student who had written to him for advice.
 This tract developed into his first book, The Book of Prayer and Meditation, published in 1554.
 The unexpected success of the book led him to dedicate himself to writing on spiritual themes for all.
 He led a life of an ascetic, his cell being poor and having few possessions.
 He wrote for 35 years, producing 49 works.
 All money that he earned from his writings went to the poor.

-Louis died at the age of 84 at Lisbon, Portugal.
+Luis died at the age of 84 at Lisbon, Portugal.